voiceittech/VoiceIt2-IosSDK/README.md

 #### Encapsulated Voice Verification

 Verify user with given userId(begins with 'usr_').
-Note: Immediately upon calling this method it displays a view controller with a view that records and verifies the user's voice and provides relevant callbacks for whether the verification was successful or not, and associated voice confidence
+Note: Immediately upon calling this method it displays a view controller that records and verifies the user's voice and provides relevant callbacks for whether the verification was successful or not, and the associated voice confidence.

 ##### *Swift*
 ```swift